kannankvs/md2/Command-Reference.md

   admin@sonic:~$ show logging --follow
   ```

-- `show users`
+**show users`**
-  - Display a list of users currently logged in to the device
+Display a list of users currently logged in to the device

+- Usage:
+  show users

 - Examples:
   ```